Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Buccaneers stats and trends

-- Tampa Bay has played 15 games, with eight wins against the spread.
+- Tampa Bay has eight wins against the spread in 15 games this year.

-- The Buccaneers covered the spread in their only game when favored by 13 points or more.

-- Tampa Bay's games this year have hit the over on seven of 15 set point totals (46.7%).
+- Tampa Bay has gone over the point total in 46.7% of its opportunities this year (seven times in 15 games with a set point total).

-- Tampa Bay is 8-1 against the spread and 9-0 overall this season when the team notches more than 29.9 points.
+- When Tampa Bay scores more than 29.9 points, it is 8-1 against the spread and 9-0 overall.

-- When Tampa Bay churns out more than 391.3 yards, the team is 5-4 against the spread and 7-2 overall.
+- Tampa Bay is 5-4 against the spread and 7-2 overall when the team totals over 391.3 yards.

 - The Buccaneers have turned the ball over 18 times this season, five more turnovers than the Jets have forced (13).